hivemq/mqtt-cli/docs/_docs/tls.md

 ## Configuration

-The MQTT CLI allows both normal TLS where only the server is authenticated and mutual TLS (mTLS) where also the client authenticates itself in order to be able to establish a connection.
+The MQTT CLI allows both TLS and mutual TLS (mTLS) to establish a secure connection.

 It can be configured either by using the command line options (e.g. [Publish TLS-Authentication](publish.md#tls-authentication)) or via the properties configuration file